CycleSoftware/cyclesoftware.github.io/source/includes/cs-api/_common.md

 ## Supplier list ##

-Get a list of suppliers
+Get a list of suppliers (all types), bike-brands or moped-brands

 ### HTTP request examples ###